 Let’s begin with Past Tense.

-Past tense is used to define actions that have occurred in the past, and it has five different aspect combinations.
+Verbs in the past tense are used to define actions that have occurred in the past, and it has five different aspect combinations.
 They are:

 - Simple Past